Cholecystitis

 Cholecystitis is when your gallbladder is inflamed.
 Gallbladder inflammation can be caused by:

-• Gallstones.
-Most often, cholecystitis is the result of hard particles that develop in your gallbladder (gallstones).
-Gallstones can block the tube (cystic duct) through which bile flows when it leaves the gallbladder.
-Bile builds up in the gallbladder, causing inflammation.
+- Gallstones.
+Most often, cholecystitis is the result of hard particles of bile that can form in the gallbladder, called gallstones.
+Gallstones can block the tube that carries bile when it leaves the gallbladder.
+The tube is called the cystic duct.
+Bile builds up in the gallbladder, causing swelling and irritation.

-• Tumor.
-A tumor may prevent bile from draining out of your gallbladder properly.
+- Tumor.
+A tumor may keep bile from draining out of the gallbladder as it should.
 This causes bile buildup that can lead to cholecystitis.

-• Bile duct blockage.
-Stones or thickened bile and tiny particles (sludge) can block the bile duct and lead to cholecystitis.
-Kinking or scarring of the bile ducts can also cause blockage.
+- Bile duct blockage.
+Stones or thickened bile and tiny particles called sludge can block the bile duct and lead to cholecystitis.
+Kinking or scarring of the bile ducts also can cause blockage.

-• Severe illness.
-Very severe illness can damage blood vessels and decrease blood flow to the gallbladder, leading to cholecystitis.
+- Serious illness.
+Very serious illness can damage blood vessels and lessen blood flow to the gallbladder.
+This can lead to cholecystitis.

 Risk factors

-Having gallstones is the main risk factor for developing cholecystitis.
+Having gallstones is the main risk factor for getting cholecystitis.

 Complications

-If untreated, cholecystitis can lead to a number of serious complications, including:
+If not treated, cholecystitis can lead to serious complications, including:

-• Infection within the gallbladder.
-If bile builds up within your gallbladder, causing cholecystitis, the bile may become infected.
+- Infection within the gallbladder.
+If bile builds up in the gallbladder, the bile may get infected.

-• Death of gallbladder tissue.
-Untreated cholecystitis can cause tissue in the gallbladder to die (gangrene).
-It's the most common complication, especially among older people, those who wait to get treatment and those with diabetes.
-This can lead to a tear in the gallbladder, or it may cause your gallbladder to burst.
+- Death of gallbladder tissue.
+Cholecystitis that isn't treated can cause tissue in the gallbladder to die.
+This is called gangrene.
+This most common complication mainly affects older people, those who wait to get treatment and those with diabetes.
+Gangrene can lead to a tear in the gallbladder.
+Or it may cause the gallbladder to burst.

-• Torn gallbladder.
-A tear (perforation) in your gallbladder may result from gallbladder swelling, infection or death of tissue.
+- Torn gallbladder.
+A tear, called a perforation, in the gallbladder may result from gallbladder swelling or infection or the death of gallbladder tissue.

 Prevention